Coronavirus and MDPCP Practices

 Providers should onboard to ImmuNet now as a necessary prerequisite for receiving the COVID-19 vaccine.
-These links will lead you to the site.
+The first two links will lead you to the site.
 After onboarding with ImmuNet, providers should consult the Quick Reference Guide to establish a Vaccines for Children or Non-Vaccines for Children profile

 This update provides an overview of events from the PMO, including any COVID-19 updates from the MDPCP practices.

 ● MDPCP Roadmap to Recovery Part II – COVID Testing

 This Roadmap provides guidance on COVID-19 testing for MDPCP participants, including who should be tested, office-based testing protocols, reimbursements, and results reporting.

 This overview provides information about how to view COVID-19 alerts in CRISP, and how to create custom views to do so more efficiently.

 This roadmap provides an overview of how to set up your office and processes to minimize exposure risks for both staff and patients when Maryland is in stages 1 or 2 of COVID-19 response